MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/customize-http-security-headers-ad-fs.md

 # Customize HTTP security response headers with AD FS 2019
 Applies To: Windows Server 2019

-To protect against common security vulnerabilities and provide admins the ability to take advantage of the latest advancements in browser-based protection mechanisms, AD FS 2019 added the functionality to customize the HTTP security response headers sent by AD FS.
+To protect against common security vulnerabilities and provide administrators the ability to take advantage of the latest advancements in browser-based protection mechanisms, AD FS 2019 added the functionality to customize the HTTP security response headers sent by AD FS.
 This is accomplished through the introduction of two new cmdlets: `Get-AdfsResponseHeaders` and `Set-AdfsResponseHeaders`.

 In this document we will discuss commonly used security response headers to demonstrate how to customize headers sent by AD FS 2019.

 >[!NOTE]
 >The document assumes that AD FS 2019 has been installed.

+>[!IMPORTANT]
+>To view a list of compatible web browsers, see [X-Frame-Options browser compatibility](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options#Browser_compatibility).

 Before we discuss headers, let’s look into a few scenarios creating the need for admins to customize security headers